In association with

 Having completed step 1 we recommend that you review and discuss these questions with your stakeholders and ask yourselves – are we able to conduct an evaluation and will the evaluation provide us with valuable information?
 This will help you decide whether to proceed.

-Once you have identified the need to do an evaluation and planned your approach it is important that you check that you are doing a service/product evaluation and not research.
+Once you have identified the need to do an evaluation and planned your approach it is important that you check that you are doing a service or product evaluation and not research.
 This is because different project types require different ethical and governance considerations.
-To do this we recommend you use the Health Research Authority’s decision tool and keep a record of the outcome.
+To do this we recommend you use the Health Research Authority decision tool and keep a record of the outcome.

 There are experts that can help to identify the right approach for your evaluation as well as provide expert advice on any ethics and governance implications.
 This will vary depending on your organisation but consider:

-• Research and Development and or Evaluation lead in Public Sector organisations, e.g. NHS, Police, Council
+• Research and development or evaluation lead in public sector organisations, eg NHS, police, local authority

-• Clinical Governance, audit, quality improvement and/or effectiveness lead
+• Clinical governance, audit, quality improvement or effectiveness lead